iuctil/apred/README.md

 ### Frontend

-To install the UI, simply git clone this repo, then run `npm run build` to build the deployment directory.
-The deployment directory can then be exposed by any static web servers (Apache, IIS, Nginx, etc..)
+To install the UI, simply git clone this repo, then run `cd ui && npm run build` to build the deployment directory.
+The deployment directory can then be exposed by any static web servers (Apache, IIS, Nginx, etc..).
+You might need to adjust the content of `ui/vue.config.js` to set the correct base path.

 Th current production instance of the UI (https://ctil.iu.edu/projects/apred) is hosted by [IU sitehost](https://kb.iu.edu/d/axnv) under ctil group.